lokeshsajjan/news-feeder-analyser/README.md

 the count of positive news items seen during the last 10 seconds the unique headlines of up to three of the highest-priority positive news items seen during the last 10 seconds

+# How to Build the application
+1.Go to application path and run mvn install.
+The above command will create 2 separate jar file in the target folder .
+1.NewsFeeder.jar
+2.NewsReceiver.jar

 # How to Run the application
+  1.Run  NewsReceiver.jar using java -jar NewsReceiver.jar
+  2.Run NewsFeeder.jar Using java -jar NewsFeeder.jar